 3. Medicine Ball Chop

 Grab a medicine ball.
 Reach for the bottom of your hip, keeping a tight midsection.
 Breathe in as you move the ball diagonally across your body.
 Exhale as the ball is extended toward the ceiling.

-If you would like to add another level of difficulty to this exercise, you can set up a cable crossover machine laterally right next to you.
-Grab a low hand cable attachment and work across your body in the same diagonal fashion as the previous exercises.
+If you want to add another level of difficulty to this exercise, you can set up a cable crossover machine next to you.
+Grab a low-hand cable attachment and work across your body in the same diagonal fashion as the previous exercises.
 Feel free to adjust the weight until it’s appropriate.

 Here are the four levels that you can do:

 - First level: Hold the 90-90 Inline position